Graduate Student Survey Results

-The Graduate Student Survey is a survey of graduate students (Masters and Doctoral) and is a campus-wide effort to evaluate and improve academic and social experiences of UC Santa Cruz students.
-Between 37% and 59% of graduate students have participated in the survey in the last ten years (2011-2021).
+The UCSC Graduate Student Survey is a survey of doctoral and master's students that takes place every two years to evaluate and improve the academic and social experiences of graduate students.
+In recent years of the survey (2011-2021), between 37% and 59% of graduate students have participated.

 2021 Graduate Student Survey